artemis-sbs/sbs_utils/mkdocs/docs/mast/tutorial.md

 - Create a folder in the mission folder called maps
 - create an \__init__.mast file
 - create one or more {{ab.m}} files or python files in the folder
-- move the code from story.mast to map.mast if the module folder maps
+- move the code from story.mast to map.mast in the module folder maps
 - add an import statement

 ### \___import___.mast